 - Meanwhile, heat 1 tbsp of ghee in a pan and fry 1 tbsp of chopped cashews and 1 tbsp of chopped pistachios and keep it aside.

-- Meanwhile, carrots completely absorb the flavor of the milk ghee and sugar and start thickening.
+- Meanwhile, carrots completely absorb the flavour of the milk ghee and sugar and start thickening.

 - At this point add the roasted nuts, and ½ tsp cardamom powder and mix well.